 According to Asthma Canada, there are two types of triggers.
 Inflammatory or allergic triggers, and symptom or non-allergic triggers.
 Both categories of triggers include sources that indoor air quality control solutions, like an air purifier, help reduce.
 Here are some of the more common asthma triggers:

-3. Pet Dander – If you are allergic to animals, but can’t part with your beloved pets, pet dander is a likely pollutant to be wary of with asthma or allergies.
+If you are allergic to animals, but can’t part with your beloved pets, pet dander is a likely pollutant to be wary of with asthma and allergies.

-4. Mold – Mold growth is not only harmful to your health and the space’s indoor air quality as a whole, but it can also worsen asthma.
+Mold growth is not only harmful to your health and the space’s indoor air quality as a whole, but it can also worsen asthma symptoms.
 Even if you are not allergic to mold, exposure can still cause attacks.

-7. Smoke – Smoke in all forms worsens indoor air quality.
-This includes tobacco smoke, secondhand smoke (hello neighbors!), smoke from wood-burning fireplaces, stoves and ovens, and smoke from outside sources such as wildfires.
+Smoke in all forms worsens indoor air quality.
+This includes tobacco smoke, secondhand smoke (hello neighbors!), smoke from wood-burning fireplaces, stoves, ovens and smoke from outside sources such as wildfires.
 For asthma sufferers, tobacco smoke in particular can trigger asthma attacks.

 Considering the multitude of asthma triggers, it’s unlikely that you could control indoor exposure simply by cleaning alone.
-Instead, choose to intervene in your home’s health.
-Utilizing indoor air quality solutions is an efficient and helpful way to reduce indoor air pollution, create a healthy indoor space and reduce asthma attacks.
+Instead, choose to intervene in your home’s health with IAQ control.
+Utilizing whole-home solutions is an efficient and helpful way to reduce indoor air pollution, create a healthy indoor space and reduce asthma attacks.
 And air purification is both a popular and beneficial choice.

 There are tons of different air purifiers available today.
 Options range from single-room portable purifiers to whole-home systems with varying purification methods, intended to treat different sized areas, spanning a wide price range.
 So, how do you choose the best air purifier for asthma?

 The first requirement is, of course, that it successfully reduces indoor pollutant levels and asthma triggers.
 Choose an air purifier that reduces allergens and pollutants of all sizes and has a high airflow rate.
-Also, choose an air purifier with high sanitization statistics (conveyed by percentage of clean air achieved in a certain time frame).
 Indoor air quality experts also recommend choosing an air purifier that has been third-party verified.
-This validation ensures the manufacturer data and third-party data match.
+This validation ensures the manufacturer’s testing data matches an independent lab’s testing data.

 Healthy Homes Through IAQ